White-Whale-Defi-Platform/white-whale-docs/gitbook/client-docs/flashloan.md

 <!-- Documents examples of flashloan usages -->
 # Calling Flashloans

 The White Whale Flashloan operation is a specific property of each of the [Vaults](/smart-contracts/liquidity-hub/vault-network/vault.md) deployed by White Whale.
 However, these flashloan messages are only executable by smart-contracts by design.
-So, to enable users (off-chain clients) to use flashloans without writing smart contracts, White Whale deployed a "Generalized Flashloan Router" [contract](../smart-contracts/liquidity-hub/vault-network/vault-router.md).
+To enable users (off-chain clients) to use flashloans without writing smart contracts, White Whale deployed a "Generalized Flashloan Router" [contract](../smart-contracts/liquidity-hub/vault-network/vault-router.md).
 This contract (also called vault-router) is able to perform all the required flashloan operations without the user to specify each step.
 A very important property of this contract is that it is able to "route" the requested asset by the user to the right vault, thus, we only need **one** flashloan router contract for all vaults deployed on a chain and a user simply has to provide the requested asset.
 {% hint style="warning" %}
 Note: all assets the contract holds after executing all messages will be returned to the **sender**.